 But the word ‘I’ does NOT refer to anything real.

-The body is real*, but you are NOT.
+The body is real*, but the separate ‘me’, who supposed to inhabit the body, is NOT.

 * (The body appears real in conventional reality, but not in direct experience)